-Keyword research extends far beyond identifying what terms and phrases your audience uses to search for your particular products or services.
-While knowing what terms people use to find you is important, there are several other factors that play a role in how well your website ranks.
+Keyword research extends beyond identifying what terms and phrases your audience uses to search for your products or services.
+While knowing what terms people use to find you are important, there are several other factors that play a role in how well your website ranks.
 Of those, three of the most important are keyword intent, keyword difficulty, and keyword volumes.

 Keyword Intent Vs. Keyword Difficulty Vs. Keyword Volume: What Do These Terms Even Mean?

 Before you take a deep dive into keyword research, why these particular metrics matter, and how to measure them, you first need to understand what intent, difficulty, and volume even mean.
 Below is a brief definition of each term.

 Keyword intent — also known as “user intent” and “search intent” — addresses the “why” of a search query.
 Is the searcher looking for information?
 Does he or she want to find a specific website?
 Or is he or she planning to purchase something?
 User intent helps search engines narrow down the type of content searchers want and to deliver the most relevant results despite the vastness of a topic.